mstksg/inCode/copy/entries/kmeans.md

 really the best we can hope for, asymptotically[^branch].

-[^branch]: Yes, yes, linked lists are notoriously bad for the CPU-level cache and branch prediction, so if we are in a situation where we really cared, using a contiguous memory data structure (like Storable Vector) might be better.
+[^branch]: Yes, yes, linked lists are notoriously bad for the CPU-level cache and branch prediction, so if we are in a situation where we really care, using a contiguous memory data structure (like Storable Vector) might be better.

-We have some leeway to how we initialize our initial clusters.
+We have some leeway as to how we initialize our initial clusters.
 One simple solution is to just assign point 0 to cluster 0, point 1 to cluster, point 2 to cluster 2, etc., cycling around the clusters.